swharden/Csharp-Data-Visualization/README.md

 ### Hardware-Accelerated Drawing with SkiaSharp and OpenGL

-**GDI+:** Calls to `System.Drawing` use the GDI+ backend to draw on the screen.
-It is convenient because it is been around forever and is easily supported by .NET, but it does not perform well in parallel environments or with large bitmaps (e.g., full screen).
+**System.Drawing uses the GDI+ backend to draw on the screen.** It is convenient because it is been around forever and is easily supported by .NET, but it does not perform well in parallel environments or with large bitmaps (e.g., full screen).
+See [this page](https://photosauce.net/blog/post/5-reasons-you-should-stop-using-systemdrawing-from-aspnet) for a thorough description of its limitations.
 Most examples on this page use GDI+ to create images.

-**Skia:** The [Skia Graphics Library](https://skia.org/) is an open-source 2D drawing library developed by Google.
-[SkiaSharp](https://github.com/mono/SkiaSharp) is a cross-platform .NET API for drawing with Skia.

-**Hardware Acceleration:** GDI+ is processor-based.
-Skia supports hardware acceleration with the GPU with the OpenGL back-end.
-You don't have to know anything about OpenGL to use this feature, you just have to properly configure Skia to use OpenGL then interact with Skia normally.
+For a long time System.Drawing was limited to .NET Framework applications, but in 2018 the System.Drawing.Common package brought System.Drawing support to .NET Core.

+**[SkiaSharp](https://github.com/mono/SkiaSharp) is a cross-platform .NET API for drawing with Skia**, an open-source 2D drawing library developed by Google.
+SkiaSharp has an OpenGL control which allows hardware-accelerated rendering using OpenGL out of the box without requiring any OpenGL knowledge.

 Description | Screenshot
 ---|---